Johnny Jolly: NFL statistics

-Criminal charges
+Legal issues

 On July 8, 2008, Houston police arrested Jolly for possession of at least 200 grams of codeine, with intent to sell prescription cough syrup for use in making purple drank, a second-degree felony.
 He appeared at court on July 22.
 He became the first Packer since 2000 to stand trial on a felony charge.
 Charges against Jolly were dismissed in a Texas court on July 16, but were refiled shortly after in December 2009.
 The dismissal stemmed from police awaiting new equipment that measures codeine amounts.

 On July 16, 2010, with trial (oft-delayed) scheduled for the end of the month, the NFL officially suspended Jolly "indefinitely."
 His agent Dan Thompson had no official comment at the time; however, Jolly's leading defense attorney, Travis Damian, had filed a report with new and updated findings which may lead to a possible acquittal of the "indefinite" league suspension.
 As a result of being suspended, he missed out on the Packers Super Bowl XLV championship season.

 On March 25, 2011, Jolly was arrested and charged with possession of a controlled substance with intent to distribute after police allegedly found 600 grams of codeine in his vehicle.
 In addition, he was caught driving a car with a suspended license.
 Jolly was arrested and charged again on October 1, for possession of codeine and tampering with evidence by trying to hide the drug.
 On November 17, Jolly was sentenced to 6 years in prison for violation of probation in conjunction to his arrest for possession of narcotics.

 On May 15, 2012, Jolly was granted early release with a 10-year shock probation.